xyzzy/scq/README.md

 Spatial Colour Quantization, True-colour images to palette conversion

+The [bezeye-media](https://github.com/xyzzy/bezeye-media) project demonstrates the use of SCQ.

 ### Welcome to the Wonderful World of colour compression

 Spatial Colour Quantization is a lossy colour compression.